18th & 19th June 2011

 Celebrating the diverse cultures within Scotland, the Glasgow Mela is packed full of music, dance, arts, fun and entertainment.

-The Mela takes place in the beautiful setting of the city’s Kelvingrove Park – and admission is completely FREE!
+The Mela takes place in the beautiful setting of the city’s Kelvingrove Park on Sunday 24th June 21018 – and admission is completely FREE!

 The Glasgow Mela prides itself in being a truly multi-cultural festival which reflects the diversity that exists in Glasgow and indeed in Scotland.
 As well as the popular bhangra and bollywood acts, the Glasgow Mela presents a vibrant mix of international music from Russian Folk, to reggae and Latin American beats.

-The O2 Glasgow Mela is the best way to enjoy a fabulous summer day in the city with live music, dance, entertainment and arts.
-Plus it is the only chance to sample the ‘specialty’ of the event – enjoying a curry in the park!
+The Glasgow Mela is the best way to enjoy a fabulous summer day in the city with live music, dance, entertainment and arts.

 With vibrant music, colourful dance, interactive arts as well as plenty of family fun and youth entertainment all set in the leafy backdrop of Kelvingrove Park in the city’s West End, Mela is truly a festival like no other.